 - Ample space in the foyer for speeches, presentations and events, as well as performances by local musicians and artists.

-- A woodfire pizza oven run by BASE @ The Court.
+- A woodfire pizza oven run by G&T at The Court.

 - A dedicated bar at the rear of the foyer, Giesens @ The Court.